zoisite-rb/zoisite-rb/guides/source/engines.md

 functions.

-If you'd rather play around in the console, `bin/rails console` will also work just like a Rails application.
+If you'd rather play around in the console, `bin/rails console` will also work just like a Zoisite application.
 Remember: the `Article` model is namespaced, so to reference it you must call it as `Blorgh::Article`.

 ```irb